 August 19 was National Potato Day so, of course, a potato dish is needed.
 Plus, it’s August so let’s think cool.
 As in potato salad!
 And let’s give that old saw a new twist by using sweet potatoes!
 Technically, sweet potatoes are distant relatives of the everyday potato visitors to your dinner table, the red and white “taters.”
 Sweet potatoes are root tubers found in the company of beets, carrots and turnips.
 Whereas “regular” potatoes are part of the nightshade family, who count tomatoes, eggplants and peppers as family members.
 As any respectable bar food denizen knows, sweet potatoes are

-As mentioned before, August 16 is National Rum Day so I thought I’d better post at least one recipe using rum.
+As mentioned before, August 16 is National Rum Day so I think it’s time to post at least one recipe using rum.
 And this one is super simple.
 It’s another one of those recipes that started with a restaurant menu.
 I took note of the description and played with the proportions at home.
 The final combination was perfect: sweet and refreshing with mild tropical flavors of pineapple and coconut.
 Perfect for a hot summer day, like a pineapple-flavored kiss on the shores of Maui.
 Enjoy!
+Some pineapple facts Did you know?
+The pineapple (Ananas comosus) is a tropical plant with an edible

 There are so many recipes for ice cream drinks that use Kahlua.
 Many use a combination of liqueurs, but I wanted to keep it simple.
-The following is called the “Applebee’s copycat” by some, which implies that Applebee’s invented it, but I can tell you for certain that I made this drink long before I heard of Applebee’s.
+The following is called the “Applebee’s copycat” by some, which implies that Applebee’s invented it, but I can tell you for certain that I made this Kahlua Mudslide long before I heard of Applebee’s.
 You see, I was in college (I told you it was a long time ago) and my roommate’s boyfriend went to Mexico for spring break.
 He came back with many bottles of Kahlua.
-So, a blended drink seemed the perfect option.
-As
+(Let’s just say, the carry-on restrictions were. .

 with Chocolate-Kahlua Frosting August 16th is National Rum Day.
-Right about now you are probably thinking, “What kind of summer recipes use rum?”
+Right about now you are probably thinking, “What‘s this got to do with chocolate?”
 Well, actually, there is rum in Kahlua!!
 So, it totally counts!
 Kahlua is a sweet, coffee-flavored liqueur that hints at dark chocolate, at least to me.
 The drink that always come to mind for me is Kahlua and cream.
 If you think about it (after a couple of these) it’s just an adult glass of chocolate milk, right?
 Coffee is a popular additive to baked goods to enhance chocolate flavor, so this Kahlua chocolate cake (found at

 August 10 is National S’mores Day.
 Now THIS is a holiday I can really get behind!
+With a s’mores pie!
 In case you were abducted by aliens for 100 years and don’t know what a S’more is, I will explain: a S’more (short for “some more”, as in I want some more) consists of a roasted marshmallow with a layer of chocolate bar sandwiched between two pieces of Graham cracker.
 Yum!
-The Girl Scouts are commonly credited with this campfire treat, but there is at least one other person, a Presbyterian minister, who contributed to the treat because of his moral crusade.* *Little known
+The Girl Scouts are commonly credited with this campfire treat, but there is at least one other person, a Presbyterian minister, who contributed to the treat because of his

 Today is International Cat Day.
 Which apparently differs from National Cat Day, celebrated in October.
 Doesn’t matter, if you have a cat you know that they feel EVERY day is their day!
 My guy is celebrating at the Vet, getting a full dental.
 He doesn’t seem impressed with my venue choice.